 Electronic Monitoring (EM) in Eastern Pacific Ocean Pelagic Longlines

-The Eastern Pacific large pelagics – longline FIP (run by Martec) includes yellowfin tuna (Thunnus albacares) and mahi-mahi (Coryphaena hippurus) in Costa Rica, Ecuador, and Panama, and swordfish (Xiphias gladius) in Costa Rica.
-The fishery improvement project (FIP) is already implementing circle hooks, monofilament leaders, and different bait types to reduce bycatch, but they do not have electronic monitoring (EM) in place to collect data on the effectiveness of those mitigation practices.
-There is also a general lack of data collection in the region to clearly understand the types (species) and amounts of ETP bycatch interactions in the fishery.
+When this project began, it was coordinated through the Eastern Pacific large pelagics – longline FIP (now inactive) and included yellowfin tuna (Thunnus albacares) and mahi-mahi (Coryphaena hippurus) in Costa Rica, Ecuador, and Panama, and swordfish (Xiphias gladius) in Costa Rica.
+The fishery improvement project (FIP) was already implementing circle hooks, monofilament leaders, and different bait types to reduce bycatch, but they did not have electronic monitoring (EM) in place to collect data on the effectiveness of those mitigation practices.
+There was also a general lack of data collection in the region to clearly understand the types (species) and amounts of ETP bycatch interactions in the fishery.

-SFP will work with The Nature Conservancy and Martec to implement EM on three vessels for one year.
+SFP worked with The Nature Conservancy and the FIP participants to implement EM on three vessels for one year.
 The EM will confirm that vessels are using best practices to reduce bycatch of sharks and sea turtles and will provide an opportunity to capture data on the frequency and locations of interactions and the result of the interactions (released alive, retained, mortality) as well as more specific data on the species of sharks and sea turtles.
 Instead of just focusing on the mahi season, this will be a year-round effort.
 These vessels fish for different species year-round, and having the EM onboard all year will give us a better sense of their bycatch challenges.

 Updates